Costa Rica Nature Tour for Active People - Jurassic Experience

 Day 1: Arrive in Costa Rica

 Your plane arrives in San José today, and we'll quickly whisk you away from town towards the west, heading first to the coffee communities on the northwest of the city.
-If your flight is early enough and we'll stop at a private bird breed-and-release sanctuary where you'll get a head start on learning how to spot these brilliant creatures who, in spite of their dazzling colors, truly are remarkably well camouflaged.
-As you see close-up some of the larger birds of prey you will appreciate that these are truly the descendants of the dinosaurs.
+If your flight is early enough so you'll have a chance to hike down to the bottom of the 200 foot waterfall which borders your hotel.
+The gardens here are used by the public schools in this area to teach sustainable organic processes.

 Day 2: Hike in private cloud forest